We are dedicated to reducing health disparities in local and global communities with

 program of study that combines a broad public health base with specific training in

-two specialty concentrations: Community Action for Health and Global Health.
+three specialty concentrations: Community Action for Health, Global Health, and Health Equity and Criminal Justice.

 We know that we affect the environment, but how does the environment affect us and